 How can I help with my grandchild?

-One of the best ways to help is to support mum in her decision to breastfeed.
-If mum has a problem, help her to solve it (if necessary with help from a breastfeeding counsellor, midwife or health visitor).
+Encourage mum to be comfortable breastfeeding in your company, so she knows that you support her decision to breastfeed.
+If mum experiences a breastfeeding problem, you could listen fully to her concerns and perhaps help her to solve it, if necessary, with help from a breastfeeding counsellor, midwife or health visitor.

 You might like to show your support for mum by giving her a gift subscription to the ABM.
 Her welcome pack will contain all our ABM breastfeeding leaflets and she’ll receive our ABM magazine (published three times a year).